mozilla-services/consvc-shepherd/CONTRIBUTING.md

 other community members on [Matrix](https://chat.mozilla.org), the mailing list or through issues here on GitHub.

+See the main [documentation](https://github.com/mozilla-services/consvc-shepherd/blob/main/README.md) for information on prerequisites, installing, running and testing.

+See the [Shepherd User Guide](https://github.com/mozilla-services/consvc-shepherd/blob/main/docs/UserGuide.md) for how to use the application.

 ## Bug Reports

 You can file issues here on GitHub.
 Please try to include as much information as